euro-hpc-pl/SpinGlassPEPS.jl/docs/src/sge/sweep.md

 [(s.beta, s.energy, s.truncation.discarded_sum) for s ∈ ladder.steps]
 ```

+With a finite `max_discarded`, the ladder minimizes energy over successful rungs
+whose `truncation.discarded_sum` does not exceed the threshold.
+If none qualifies,
+it returns the minimum-energy successful rung as an untrusted fallback.
+The flag
+is available as `steps[selected_index].trusted`.
+With the default `Inf`, selection
-Selection is on energy.
-Each rung also reports its discarded weight, so a scan
+is simply by minimum energy.
+Each rung reports its discarded weight, so a scan
 yields evidence about both the answer and the contraction behind it.

 !!! warning "Discarded weight does not select β"